fossas/fossa-cli/docs/integrations/golang.md

 Analysis happens in 3 steps:

-1. Use `depth` to perform import tracing on the specified entry point.
+1. Use `go list <target>` to determine the imports of the specified package.
-2. Read all tool manifests in the project folder.
+2. Read all manifests in the project folder and store dependency information.
-3. Resolve all import paths into projects, and look up the project in the manifests to determine the revision of the imported package.
+3. Match each package import to a dependency from the manifest to obtain revision information.

+> note: If a revision is not found for an import, Analysis will fail.
+Either fix the import error or enable [Allow Unresolved](#allow-unresolved:-<bool>)

-The most complex part here is step (3).
+Step (3) is the most complex part of analysis.
 Not all import paths have revisions directly associated with them.
-For example, it's possible to import a package called `github.com/author-name/project-name/package-folder/package`.
-Depending on the tool, this import path may not have a revision associated with it.
+It is possible to import a package called `github.com/author-name/project-name/package-folder/package` and depending on the tool, this import path may not have a revision associated with it.
 Instead, the revision is associated with the imported _project_: in this case, that would be `github.com/author-name/project-name`.

 In order to resolve the project of an import path, we check whether any of its prefixes have revisions in the Go project's manifests.
 If so, we assume that project contains the package we're importing and use its revision.

-#### Known limitations
+### Known limitations

 - We do not currently support unvendored or tool-less imports.
   <!--